Acoolwolf96/azure-platform-sre/README.md

 # Internal Developer Platform

-An internal developer platform that gives engineering teams a standardized way to request, deploy, operate, and observe application workloads — using Azure-oriented platform services, Kubernetes, Terraform, GitOps, CI/CD, secrets management, and SRE practices.
+An internal developer platform that gives engineering teams a standardized way to request, deploy, operate, and observe application workloads using Azure-oriented platform services, Kubernetes, Terraform, GitOps, CI/CD, secrets management, and SRE practices.

 > **Developers describe what they need.
 The platform handles how it is delivered.**

-The platform foundation — infrastructure, Kubernetes, GitOps delivery, secrets, and observability — is implemented and working end-to-end against a reference workload.
+The platform foundation — infrastructure, Kubernetes, GitOps delivery, secrets, and observability is implemented and working end-to-end against a reference workload.
 The next milestone is the developer-facing self-service layer that turns a workload request into GitOps-managed platform resources.

 ---

 ## Overview

-Engineering teams need application infrastructure — Kubernetes resources, cloud services, a deployment pipeline, secrets, monitoring — without manually assembling each of those per service.
+Engineering teams need application infrastructure, Kubernetes resources, cloud services, a deployment pipeline, secrets, monitoring without manually assembling each of those per service.
 This platform provides that as a standardized layer.

-Azure-oriented services (Resource Group, networking, registry, Kubernetes, PostgreSQL, Key Vault, Service Bus, Blob Storage) are provisioned through Terraform against Floci AZ, a local Azure-compatible service emulator — so the platform behaves like a real Azure environment without requiring a live Azure subscription.
+Azure-oriented services (Resource Group, networking, registry, Kubernetes, PostgreSQL, Key Vault, Service Bus, Blob Storage) are provisioned through Terraform against Floci AZ, a local Azure-compatible service emulator, so the platform behaves like a real Azure environment without requiring a live Azure subscription.
 Kubernetes workloads are delivered through Argo CD, application changes ship through GitHub Actions, and Prometheus/Grafana provide metrics, dashboards, and alerting.

 The long-term developer interaction is not Terraform, Kubernetes, or CLI usage — developers submit a workload request through the IDP, and the platform translates that into standardized infrastructure and deployment configuration.